sphinx-gallery/sphinx-gallery/README.md

 its own example gallery.
 So check the directory structure and the contents of the files.

-That is all, out module shall take care of the rest
+That is all, our module shall take care of the rest